fbpx

 End Of Life Care – A Service To The People

 In this busy and competitive world, planning is essential to survive.
 There was a famous saying that we should have a plan whatever we do.
 Then only we can achieve the goal.
-End of Life Care is also one of the plan, taken care of.
+End of Life Care is also one of the plans, taken care of.
 In short form, it is called EoLC.
 This article will give information about the necessary period of life care.

 Professionals give support, especially to patients and the person who is sick and might die within 6 or 12 months.
 End of Life Care includes Hospice Care and Palliative Care.